High-temperature asymptotics of supersymmetric partition functions: Discussion

 Now $E_0^{R^2\times S^1}(\beta)$ admits an interpretation as the (regularized) Casimir energy associated to the spatial $R^2\times S_\beta^1$.
 Similarly, resurrecting the $r_3$ in $V^{\mathrm{eff}}$, and setting in it $b=1$, we obtain what can be loosely regarded as $\tilde{\beta}$ times the quantum effective potential on (a real section of) the crossed channel Coulomb branch.
 From this perspective, the two tests we advocated in subsection~\ref{sec:tests} would not really be new, but would correspond to the comparison of low-energy properties on $R^3\times S^1$.

 The discussion in the previous three paragraphs is rather intuitive, and should be considered suggestive at best.
 It is desirable to have it made more precise.
 Nevertheless, in the examples of the SU($N$), Sp($2N$), and SO($2N+1$) SQCD theories, and the SU($N$) $\mathcal{N}=4$ SYM, we see that (upon quotienting by the Weyl group) $\mathfrak{h}_{qu}$ \emph{does indeed resemble} (a real section of) the $R^3\times S^1$ quantum Coulomb branch; see \cite{Aharony:2013a,Aharony:2013b} and \cite{Seiberg:1997}.
 We therefore conjecture that the relation between $\mathfrak{h}_{qu}$ and the unlifted Coulomb branch on $R^3\times S^1$ continues to remain valid, at least for all the theories with a positive semi-definite Rains function.
-In particular, we predict that, when placed on $R^3\times S^1$, all the SU($N$) $ADE$ SQCD and the Pouliot theories (in the appropriate range of their parameters such that all their $r_\chi$ are in $]0,2[$) have no quantum Coulomb branch, and the $\mathbb{Z}_2$ and $\mathbb{Z}_3$ orbifolds of the SU($N$) $\mathcal{N}=4$ theory have an $(N-1)$-dimensional unlifted Coulomb branch.\\
+In particular, we predict that, when placed on $R^3\times S^1$, all the SU($N$) $ADE$ SQCD and the Pouliot theories (in the appropriate range of their parameters such that all their $r_\chi$ are in $]0,2[$) have no quantum Coulomb branch, and the $\mathbb{Z}_2$ and $\mathbb{Z}_3$ orbifolds of the SU($N$) $\mathcal{N}=4$ theory have an $(N-1)$-dimensional unlifted Coulomb branch\footnote{For the $\mathbb{Z}_2$ orbifold theory, the statement can not apply to the $\mathcal{N}=2$ phase, which has its classical Coulomb branch protected by supersymmetry.
+We conjecture that in such $\mathcal{N}=2$ theories the Rains function encodes information about the softly-broken (to $\mathcal{N}=1$) phase.}.\\

 For theories whose Rains function is not positive semi-definite, on the other hand, it seems like this connection with $R^3\times S^1$ fails: the Rains function of the SU($2$) ISS model does not have a flat direction, and appears to suggest a Higgs vacuum for the theory on $R^3\times S^1$; however, the study of Poppitz and Unsal \cite{Poppitz:2009} indicates that this theory possesses an unlifted Coulomb branch on $R^3\times S^1$, and in particular does not necessarily break the gauge group at low energies.
 It would be nice to understand if this conflict is only a manifestation of the sloppiness of our intuitive arguments above, or it has a more interesting origin.\\